- Scientific name: Parablennius gattorugine

 - IUCN Status: LC (Least Concern)

 - Distribution: Found around the UK and Ireland but more common around the southern coasts.
 Also distributed throughout European waters.

 - Feeds on: Small crustaceans, prawns and sea anemones.

-- Description: Small fish with large head with eyes located at the top.
+- Description: Small fish with a large head with eyes located at the top.
 Prominent pectoral fins and tapering body with continuous dorsal fin with small spines at front.
 Two strange protruding tentacles above eyes.
 Alternating dark and light stripes down flanks.
 Both dorsal fins are long, the first is also quite spiny.

 There are also a number of other blenny species found in British and Irish waters such as the Yarrell’s blenny, red blenny, Montagu blenny and the butterfly blenny.
 All of these species have a profile on this page.